 “I don’t care what you think of me.
 I don’t even care what I think of me.
-All that matters is what God thinks of me,” explains Tim Keller in his little book, The Freedom of Self-Forgetfulness.
+All that matters is what God thinks of me,” says Tim Keller in his little book, The Freedom of Self-Forgetfulness.
 Ultimately, only what God says about us really counts.
-And in this sense, our day-to-day anxieties about the approval of man are overcome by the “Yes” the Father has declared over us in Christ (2 Corinthians 1:20–22).
-He has demonstrated his love to us.
+In this sense, our day-to-day anxieties about the approval of man are overcome by the “yes” the Father has declared over us in Christ (2 Corinthians 1:20–22).
+He has demonstrated His love to us.
 It is finished.
-We are his, happily, forever.
+We are His, happily, forever.
 That’s all that really matters.

 So what do we do about this tension?
 The answer has to do with Jesus.

 We do care—really care—about what others think of Christ.
 Their salvation hangs on what they think of Christ.
 And our lives are to display his truth and beauty.
 So we must care what others thinks of us as representative of Christ.
 Love demands it.
 But we ought not to care much what others think of us for our own sake.
 Our concern is ultimately for Christ’s reputation, not ours.
 The accent falls not on our value or excellence or virtue or power or wisdom.
 It falls on whether Christ is honored by the way people think of us (Life As a Vapor, p.
 15).

 The point of caring about what others think of us is focused specifically on caring about what they think of Jesus.
 It is foundational for why we should love others.
 It’s not that we get a good name, but that our character commends Christ.